isomerpages/moe-nanchiauhigh/_co-curricular-activities/Visual and Performing Arts/Chinese Drama.md

 **Highlight(s) of Activities**

-1\.
-School Public Performance<br>
+1. School Internal & Public Performance<br>
 2. SYF Arts Presentations for Drama<br>
-3. Inter-School Group Story Telling Competition<br>
+3. Drama Exchange<br>
-4. Annual Leadership Camp<br>
+4. Drama Camp<br>
 5. Drama Appreciation

 **Achievements**

+2022 - 3rd Prize (Youth Category) for the first Poetry Festival Singapore: Chinese Poetry Recitation Competition (首届新加坡诗歌节——华文诗歌朗诵比赛) - Teo Zhi Ling 张之龄<br>
 2021 – The Certificate of Accomplishment for the SYF Arts Presentations for Drama
 2019 – The Certificate of Distinction for the SYF Arts Presentations for Drama
 2018 – Merit Award in the “Best Script Award” Category and The Most Potential Award for Script It Right Radio Drama Writing Competition